Why West Georgia?

 The Public History program at the University of West Georgia stands apart from other public history programs because of the diversity of “real-world” experiences that we offer to our students.
 We have:

-- A partnership with the Georgia Humanities Council to collaborate on a range of projects, including the Smithsonian Museum on Main Street program and the New Georgia Encyclopedia.
+- A partnership with the Georgia Humanities to collaborate on a range of projects, including the Smithsonian Museum on Main Street program and the New Georgia Encyclopedia.

 - Our Museum Studies program with the Atlanta History Center, begun in 2000, that allows students to learn from the museum staff and undertake real-world projects at the AHC